melikos1984/redux/docs/advanced/Middleware.md

 ### The Final Approach

-Given this middleware we just wrote:
+Given this middleware we just wrote：

 ```js
 const logger = store => next => action => {